xdustinface/SmartProposalsBot/README.md

 Commands (DM + Public)

-help - Print this help.
-open - Print a list of all proposals that are open to vote. latest - Print the last recent proposal. passing - Print the open proposals with currently more YES votes. failing - Print the open proposals with currently more NO votes. detail :id - Print the summary of a specific proposal.
+help - Display this help message. open - Display a list of all proposals that are open to vote. latest - Display the last recent proposal. ending - Display all open proposals ending in less than 3 days. passing - Display all open proposals with currently more YES votes. failing - Display all open proposals with currently more NO votes. detail :id - Display the details of a specific proposal.
 Replace :id with the proposal id!
-Example: detail #202
+Example: detail 202

 Command (DM only)

 subscribe - Subscribe notifications about new/ended proposals. unsubscribe - Unsubscribe the notifications about new/ended proposals. add :id - Add a proposal to your watchlist.
 Replace :id with the proposal id!
-Example: add #202 remove :id - Remove a proposal from your watchlist.
-Replace :id with the proposal id Example: remove #202 watchlist - Print all proposals on your watchlist
+Example: add 202 remove :id - Remove a proposal from your watchlist.
+Replace :id with the proposal id Example: remove 202 watchlist - Display all proposals on your watchlist

 # Beer, coffee and further development